Tuesday 26th July 2016

 You should ensure that pages on your site load as quickly as possible.
 Search engines want their results to be not just as relevant as possible, but also to provide the best experience for users.
 Optimise your images (as mentioned before) and make sure that everything behind the scenes is as lean and fast as possible.
 Visitors are going to spend a significant amount of time searching through product and category pages, so make this as easy as possible.

 More and more web traffic comes from mobile devices, so how friendly your site is to smartphones is becoming a more and more significant factor in search ranking.
 Site speed is again important here because mobile networks are usually slower than wifi networks and visitors wont want to use all of their data allowance loading large files on your website.
-On average, , search engines understand this and will rank faster mobile pages higher as a result.
+On average, 74% of mobile web users will spend no more than 5 seconds waiting for a page to load, search engines understand this and will rank faster mobile pages higher as a result.

-You should also make sure that your pages are responsive and show up correctly on mobile devices. is a good place to start with making sure that your site is optimised well for mobile devices.
+You should also make sure that your pages are responsive and show up correctly on mobile devices.
+Google’s mobile friendliness tool is a good place to start with making sure that your site is optimised well for mobile devices.

 There are various different methods you can use to build links such as: